courselabs/docker/labs/images/README.md

 # doesn't pass the URL to curl:
 docker run dockerfun/curl dockerfun.courselabs.co

-# to browse you need to specify the curl command:
+# to use curl you need to specify the curl command:
 docker run dockerfun/curl curl --head dockerfun.courselabs.co
 ```